-The following table summarizes the aggregate fees for professional services provided by Deloitte, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, the "Deloitte Entities") for the years ended December 31, 2022 and 2021.
+The following table summarizes the aggregate fees for professional services provided by Deloitte, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, the "Deloitte Entities") for the years ended December 31, 2023 and 2022.

-(1) Audit and Tax fees for Apollo fund entities consisted of services to investment funds managed by affiliates of Apollo in their capacity as the general partner and/or manager of such entities.
+Audit and Tax fees for Apollo fund entities consisted of services to investment funds managed by affiliates of Apollo in their capacity as the general partner and/or manager of such entities.

-(2) Audit fees consisted of fees for (a) the audits of the consolidated financial statements in AGM's Annual Report on Form10-K for the year ended December 31, 2022 and in AAM's Annual Report on Form 10-K for the year ended December 31, 2021 and services attendant to, or required by, statute or regulation and (b) reviews of the interim condensed consolidated financial statements included in AGM's quarterly reports on Form 10-Q during fiscal year 2022 and in AAM's quarterly reports on Form 10-Q during fiscal year 2021.
+(2) Audit fees consisted of fees for (a) the audits of the consolidated financial statements in AGM's Annual Reports on Form10-K for the years ended December 31, 2023 and December 31, 2022 and services attendant to, or required by, statute or regulation and (b) reviews of the interim condensed consolidated financial statements included in AGM's quarterly reports on Form 10-Q during fiscal years 2023 and 2022.

-- (3) Audit-related fees consisted of comfort letters, consents and other services related to SEC and other regulatory filings. - (4) Refers to fees prior to the Mergers incurred by AAM, the accounting predecessor of AGM.
+(3) Audit-related fees consisted of comfort letters, consents and other services related to SEC and other regulatory filings.